-Most American listeners didn't read much into the lyrics, but Grant claims this is a serious song.
+Most American listeners didn't read much into the lyrics, but according to Eddy Grant, "Electric Avenue" carries a serious message about race and equality.
 It refers to a real place in London, and tells the story of a poor man who beholds the things in life he could never achieve.

 This is one of the highest-charting reggae-influenced pop songs ever.
 Grant, a native of Guyana, had many pop and ska groups in England and Barbados.
 His first band, The Equals, had three Top 10 hits in England in the 1960s.
 They were the first multiracial band to find success in the UK.

 Some interesting chart timing on this song: It made #2 in the UK in January 1983, but didn't reach that position in the US until July.
 The difference was MTV, which popularized the song when they put the video into rotation not long after Michael Jackson's "Billie Jean

 " made the network much more accepting of black artists.

 Many artists, including the Rolling Stones, recorded at Grant's studio in Barbados.
 A keen businessman, he tried to buy the rights to Bob Marley's songs in 1991, but was outbid.

 "Electric Avenue" is far and away Eddy Grant's biggest hit, was the biggest hit, but he made showings in the Top 40 internationally with several British singles, and in the US he charted at #26 with "Romancing The Stone" in 1984.

 Grant filed a copyright lawsuit against the Trump campaign in 2020 after the song appeared in one of President Trump's campaign videos